urao/opencontrail-poc-aws/README.md

 # opencontrail-poc-aws
-Deploy opencontrail cloud as POC on AWS
+Deploy opencontrail cloud[1 contrail controller, 1 compute] as POC on AWS

 Steps to deploy this opencontrail cloud on AWS